gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

       kubernetesVersion: true
 ```

-If you update the CloudProfile used in the Shoot and add `1.10.5` and `1.11.0` to the `.spec.kubernetes.versions` list, the Shoot will be updated to `1.10.5` between 22:00-23:00 UTC.
-Your Shoot won't be updated to `1.11.0` even though its the highest Kubernetes version in the CloudProfile.
-This is because that wouldn't be a patch release update but a minor release update, and potentially have breaking changes that could impact your deployed resources.
+As a consequence, the shoot cluster is updated to Kubernetes version  `1.10.5` between 22:00-23:00 UTC.
+Your `Shoot` isn't updated automatically to `1.11.0` even though it's the highest Kubernetes version in the `CloudProfile`, because Gardener does only do automatic updates of the Kubernetes patch level.

-In this example if the operator wants to update the Kubernetes version to `1.11.0`, he/she must update the Shoot's `.spec.kubernetes.version` to `1.11.0` manually.

-### Kubernetes Version Expiration Date
+### Patch Update Due to Expired Kubernetes Version

-Gardener administrators can also specify expiration dates for the Kubernetes versions in the CloudProfile.
-Kubernetes version expiration dates allow smoother transitions for Shoot owners giving them time for testing before the actual Kubernetes version update happens.
-Expiration date for the latest Kubernetes version in the CloudProfile is not allowed.

-We can check the following scenarios for better understanding on Kubernetes version expiration dates:

-- Automatic patch update from expired Kubernetes version.

-Let's assume the following CloudProfile spec (only related fields are shown):
+Let's assume the following `CloudProfile`:

 ```yaml
 spec: